mikesturm/Sturm/Books.md

 layout: page
 ---

-# I've written 2 books; one self-published digitally, the other in print.
+I've written 2 books; one self-published digitally, the other in print.
-check them out!